Where to Find an “Easter Egg Plant,” the Mini Eggplant That’s Perfect for Spring

 The mini "Easter eggplants" are too cute!

-When spring rolls around—especially in anticipation of Easter—tulips, daffodils and irises make colorful appearances in and around many homes.
+When spring rolls around—especially in anticipation of Easter—tulips, lilies, daffodils and irises make colorful appearances in and around many homes.
 You can be sure to find these classic flowers in Easter bouquets near the grocery store checkout.
 But if you’re looking to add something different (and humorous) to your spring plant lineup, look for an Easter egg plant.

 The name is slightly misleading—this plant doesn’t grow eggs for you to pluck come Easter morning.
 However, it might as well!